On The large Time Asymptotics of Schr\"odinger type equations with General Data: Introduction

-Turning to the nonlinear case, Tao \cites{T1,T2,T3} has shown that the asymptotic decomposition holds for {nonlinear Schr\"odinger equations (NLS)} with inter-critical nonlinearities, in 3 or higher dimensions, in the case of radial initial data.
-In particular, in high dimension, and with an interaction that is a sum of smooth compactly supported potential and inter-crititcal nonlinearity, Tao was able to show that the localized part is smooth and localized \cite{T2014}.
+Turning to the nonlinear case, Tao \cite{T1,T2,T3} has shown that the asymptotic decomposition holds for NLS with inter-critical nonlinearities, in 3 or higher space dimensions, in the case of radial initial data.
+In particular, in a sufficiently high dimension, and with an interaction that is a sum of a smooth compactly supported potential and a repulsive nonlinearity, Tao was able to show that the localized part is smooth and localized.
 In other cases, Tao showed the localized part is only weakly localized and smooth.
 Tao's work uses direct estimates of the incoming and outgoing parts of the solution to control the nonlinear part, via Duhamel representation.
-In a certain sense, it is in the spirit of Enss' work.
+In a {certain} sense, it is in the spirit of Enss' work.
 See also \cite{Rod-Tao}.